Southern Company is the only U.S. energy company developing and innovating around the full portfolio.

 The Southern Company system is one of the largest owners of solar PV facilities in the U.S., generating electricity that can be used to serve customers or sold to third parties, with or without the associated renewable energy credits (RECs).

-Southern Power owns more than 1,700 megawatts of solar generating capacity at 27 facilities operating or under construction in California, Georgia, Nevada, New Mexico, North Carolina and Texas.
-Nineteen of these facilities are co-owned by third parties, with Southern Power having the majority ownership.
+Southern Power currently owns or operates more than 2,395 megawatts of solar generating capacity at 28 facilities operating in California, Georgia, Nevada, New Mexico, North Carolina and Texas.
+Twenty-six of these facilities are co-owned by third parties, with Southern Power having the majority ownership.

 Alabama Power and Georgia Power have purchased, or plan to buy more than 900 megawatts of wind generation from Oklahoma and Kansas.
 The companies receive all the renewable energy credits from these projects, which they may use to serve customers with wind energy or sell to third parties for the benefit of customers.